Air-Craft/Bell/Bell/README.md

 # TODO #

-- Typedef AUM_Size and cleanup (can frame ever be < 0?
-Why the SInt32 sometimes??)
+- Typedef Bell_Size and cleanup (can frame ever be < 0?
+Why the BellSize sometimes??)